What do the mentors think?

 Name: Emma Packham (BSc Business Management, 2009)

-Position: Faculty Alumni Officer, The University of Manchester
+Position: Faculty Alumni Officer at the University of Manchester

 Position: Managing Director at Stone Consulting Ltd